dragonfly-science/dragonfly-website/content/people/2020-08-27-fisheries-scientist-vacancy/content.md

 before the pandemic, and we were unable to proceed.
 If you wish to be reconsidered, please resubmit your application.

-Applications close at 12 pm on Monday, 21 September, 2020.
+Applications close at 12 pm on Monday, 21 September 2020.

 ## About Dragonfly Data Science